facebook/bpfilter/doc/overview.rst

 - ``--no-iptables``: disable ``iptables`` support.
 If ``iptables`` is enabled, ``bpfilter`` will create pass-through programs to represent the ``INPUT``, ``OUTPUT``, and ``FORWARD`` hook used by ``iptables``, with ``ACCEPT`` as the default policy.
 If ``iptables`` support is disabled, no BPF program will be generated for ``iptables`` and ``bpfilter`` will answer to every request coming from ``iptables`` with a failure response.
 - ``-b``, ``--buffer-len=BUF_LEN_POW``: size of the ``BPF_PROG_LOAD`` buffer as a power of 2.
 Only available if ``--verbose`` is used. ``BPF_PROG_LOAD`` system call can be provided a buffer for the BPF verifier to provide details in case the program can't be loaded.
 The required size for the buffer being hardly predictable, this option allows for the user to control it.
 The final buffer will have a size of ``1 << BUF_LEN_POWER``.
 - ``-v``, ``--verbose``: print more detailed log messages.
+- ``--debug``: generate the BPF programs in debug mode: if a call to a kfunc or a BPF helper fails, a log message will be printed to ``/sys/kernel/debug/tracing/trace_pipe``.
 - ``--usage``: print a short usage message.
 - ``-?``, ``--help``: print the help message